module-federation/aegis-host/README.md

 In addtion to zero-install, hot deployment and local eventing, MicroLib promotes strong boundaries between, and prevents coupling of, collocated components through the formalism of the port-adapter paradigm and the use of code generation to automate boilerplate integration tasks.
 Features include:

 - [Dynamic API generation for federated modules](#zero-downtime---zero-install-deployment-api-generation)
+- Dynamic, indvidualized storage adapter generation
-- Dynamic, independent persistence of federated modules
+- Automatic persistence of federated modules
 - Runtime port generation
 - Runtime port-adapter binding
 - Runtime adapter-service binding
-- Runtime dynamic linking of WebAssembly ports, adapters and service modules
+- Runtime linking of WebAssembly ports, adapters and service modules
 - [Hot deployment of federated modules](#zero-downtime---zero-install-deployment-api-generation)
 - Configuration-based service integration
 - Configuration-based service orchestration